 Because of facility design and outdated operational models, more than half the Postal Service's facilities do not meet operating plan standards.
 The current footprint of where facilities are located is too widely dispersed, especially around the country's major metropolitan areas.
-An inefficient patchwork of half a dozen facilities or more - could better serve the area - can be found around many of the country's cities, requiring extra transportation and unneeded operations that drain resources, limit capacity and degrade organizational performance.
+An inefficient patchwork of half a dozen facilities or more - where a single, well-located option could better serve the area - can be found around many of the country's cities, requiring extra transportation and unneeded operations that drain resources, limit capacity and degrade organizational performance.